gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Greenwood hefted his ax.
 "Don't worry about us,"
-Santa Hood said perkily,
+Santa Hood told him,
 wriggling a bit to free herself from her blanket's embrace.
 "We'll be safe in here.
 Besides, I'm not done studying this masterpiece of yours."

 Finner expected Santa Greenwood to scowl or make a joke.
-Instead, he spoke quietly, without looking at either of them.
+Instead, he spoke without looking at either of them.
 "That's Isla del Tesoro.
 It was my first forest.
-More of a jungle, really,
-but there were trees big as masts with these great beards o' moss hangin' off them.
+More of a broadleaf basal jungle, really, but there were trees big as masts with great beards o' moss hangin' off them, and orchids an' ferns an' all sorts.
 The rest o' the crew didn't like it—they all got itchy as soon as they were out of earshot o' the waves, but you could walk for hours an' see nothin' that wasn't green.
 First time I spent the night there felt like comin' home.
 Drawin' that picture felt like makin' myself a promise.
-Kinda surprised my dad left it up, what with all the arguin' we did when I told him I was leavin'."
+Kinda surprised my dad left it up, what with all the arguin' we did when I told him I was set on becomin' a landlubber."
+He paused.
+"He came 'round eventually, though.
+Glad for that."

 For a long moment the only sounds were the creaking of the ship's timbers and muffled shouts from the crew.
 "We'll be safe in here,"
 Santa Hood repeated,
-her voice as quiet as Santa Greenwood's had been.
+her voice as quiet as Santa Greenwood's had become.

 Santa Greenwood nodded,
 yanked the door open,